keboola/component-weather-api/component_config/component_long_description.md

-This component enables users to extract weather data from the Weather API in various modes.
+This component enables users to extract forecast and historical weather data from the [Weather API](https://weatherapi.com).